 We’re all so worried about our rank in Google, but what’s your rank in YouTube?

 - To get work in a today’s economy, you have to stand out and have a unique appeal.
 What better way than with the personal approach of a video?
-Video is growing, but there’s still time to be ahead of the curve.

 There’s a third important reason to think about adding video and other multimedia content to your approach.
 Google and other search engines are prioritizing multimedia in the search results.
 Notice how you commonly see video, images, and other options interspersed in your search results?
 That could be you!